Gymea Technology High School: School site

-The school site is open to students at 7:50 am and closes at 3:50 pm.
-The school hours operate between 8:40 am and 3:00 pm, except on Mondays when the school closes at 2:10 pm.

 More than half the area of the school site is devoted to playing fields and tennis courts as well as other outdoor areas for use by students.
 A school canteen is provided for students to use before school, during recess and at lunch.

 Renovations in 2007 saw the surface of the quadrangle resurfaced and other facilities improved, with shaded areas for students to sit during the summer months and open areas for ball games such as handball as well as soccer, football, and basketball.
 In 2010, the remodelling and updating of all science labs were completed and in 2011 a modern commercial-grade kitchen was installed for hospitality students.
 In 2016, the school finished a revamp of their technology facilities, combining the previously scattered computer labs into one central location.
 In 2022, the school implemented table tennis courts for sports students and recreational use.